aws-powertools/powertools-lambda-java/docs/utilities/large_messages.md

 - The annotation now handles a single message, contrary to the previous version that was handling the complete batch.
   It gives more control, especially when dealing with partial failures with SQS (see the batch module).
 - The new module only provides an annotation, the `SqsUtils` is not available anymore in this new version.

+Also, if you are still using the `powertools-sqs` library for batch processing, consider moving to `powertools-batch` at the same time to remove the dependency on this library completely; it has been deprecated and will be removed in v2.